 5. Write a Review.
 We hear this time and time again, small businesses depend on reviews.
 It takes only a few moments and makes a significant impact to write a Google or Facebook review for a business you love.

 6. Attend Community Events (when it’s safe again of course).
 The amount of events that have been cancelled over the last several days are mind blowing and completely devastating.
 Events provide a way for us to come together as a community face to face, they stimulate the local economy, and they often provide employment for many.
-When this crisis is stabilized, we can’t wait to get back into the event game…not only providing local events but also attending!
+When this crisis is stabilized, we can’t wait to get back into the event game…not only providing local events but also attending! *Many Christmas and holiday events are still happening and have safety protocols in place.

 7. Don’t Forget the Non-Profits.
 Our hearts sincerely go out to the organizations whose funding and operations are being impacted.
 Don’t forget about the organizations you are passionate about and show them love if you are able.
-Additionally, The United Way has set up a social services hotline that you can call with any Coronavirus related questions – Call 2-1-1 with questions.
+Additionally, The United Way has set up a social services hotline that you can call with any Coronavirus related questions – Call 2-1-1 with questions. *Here is a list of ways to give back to our Wichita community this season.

 Also a small business locally owned and operated, Wichita Mom is doing everything we can to provide resources and a bit of encouragement to our local community.
 We, like so many others, have also been impacted and are so very grateful for this supportive community and welcome any ideas you might have in how we might all come together to support local.